tokamak-network/Tokamak-ZkEVM/benchmark.md

 # 2. Benchmarks
 ## 2.1.
 Schnorr protocol proving algorithm
+- Setup EVM instructions: 0-11
-- The number of arithmetic instructions: 18
+- The number of arithmetic instructions in circuit: 18
 - The number of circuit wires: 130
 - The degree of QAP (bivariate) polynomials: (64, 32)
 - Test results: